Shiva Pariyar: Career

 In 2003, he received a gold medal in the "National Contemporary Music Competition", hosted by Radio Nepal.
 He started musical training from early age and released debut album, Mokshya, in 2005.

 Three years after releasing his debut album, Pariyar released back-to-back studio albums called Swayam and Kadambini.
 In 2009, he released his fourth studio album Kya Daami, followed by the fifth album, Fateko Man, in 2010.

 In 2011, Pariyar released his sixth album Pagal.
 The following year he released two consecutive albums: Kathale Magepachhi and Only for You Mero Sathi.
 In 2013, he released his ninth studio album "Tadako Sathi", composed by Umesh Subba.
 His tenth album, Shiva Book was released in 2015.

+In May 2023, he featured as one of the six judges of Nepal's first international reality show, Mero Voice Universe.